 Secondary triage of patients to an appropriate center for continued care will be critical - this function may have to be delegated to burn experts outside the immediately affected area, due to competing demands for direct patient care and based on available resources within the Coalition.
-In this event the local jurisdiction having authority may activate request CFDMC to activate the RTCC to assist with patient placement.
+In this event the CFDMC and the local jurisdiction having authority may activate the RTCC to assist with patient placement.